Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 While its performance in the studio can be hit or miss depending on context, you’d be hard pressed to find a better microphone for live vocals.

-Its ability to reject background noise is phenomenal, but the microphone also features an internal pneumatic shock mount which significantly reduces handling noise.
 This shock mount is perhaps the biggest reason why it’s so beloved among performers, as it allows them to get extremely physical without picking up any noise.

 Whether you want to dance, run, or do cartwheels on stage, there’s not much that can handle it better than the SM58.